yuna0x0/velocity-proxy-mgmt/README.md

-# Management Script for Minecraft Servers
+# Management Script for PaperMC Velocity Proxy

 ## Content

-The main purpose of this repository is to develop a minecraft server management script.
+The main purpose of this repository is to develop a PaperMC Velocity proxy management script.
-Its driving goals are minimalism, versatility (spigot/papermc/cuberite/...) and feature completeness.
+Its driving goals are minimalism and feature completeness.

 The script depends on `tmux` to fork the server into the background and communicate with it.
 All the communication namely querying for online users and issuing commands in the console of the server is done using `tmux`.
-While the server is offline, the script can listen on the minecraft port for incoming connections and start up the server as soon as a user connects.
+While the server is offline, the script can listen on the Velocity port for incoming connections and start up the server as soon as a user connects.

 ## Installation